Cosmetic Science MS

 Many of our students work full time, live within commuting distance, and take classes only part-time.
 For this reason, Cosmetic Sciences classes run only in the evening.
 Furthermore, most of the instructors in this program are adjunct faculty who also work full time within the industry and are only available in the evening.
 Thus, even full time students become evening students by default.

-Q: Does FDU offer any graduate research assistantship (RA), teaching assistantships (TA) positions, and/or job placement assistance?
+Q: Does FDU offer any graduate research assistantship (RA) or teaching assistantships (TA) positions?

-The School of Natural Sciences does not have research or teaching assistantships and we do not provide job placement assistance.
+The department does not have research or teaching assistantships.
 Full time students, however, will find that your classmates and adjunct faculty working in the Cosmetic Science industry will provide you a network of industry contacts.
 We have also recently instituted an Internship/Work Experience elective to assist students with no industrial experience.
 Students are also encouraged to visit FDU’s Career Development center.

 Q: Are there any courses available during the summer?